myano/jenni/README.md

 Enjoy!

+Optional:

 4. Run '**pip install feedparser**' to allow the optional rss.py and nws.py modules to work.
 5. Run '**pip install lxml**' to allow xkcd.py to work.
+6. Run '**pip install BeautifulSoup**' to allow better output from DuckDuckGo in search.py.

 For a list of contributions to the jenni fork see the file CREDITS.